YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 import Task exposing (Task)
 ```

-HTTP is self-explanatory: we need this package to make `HTTP` requests.
-We also need `Task`.
-A [task](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Task) in Elm is similar to a promise in JavaScript.
+[Http](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http) is self-explanatory: we need this package to make `HTTP` requests.
+We also need [Task](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Task).
+A [task](http://guide.elm-lang.org/error_handling/task.html) in Elm is similar to a promise in JavaScript.
 Tasks describe asynchronous operations that can succeed or fail.

 Next we'll update our `init` function: